oakes/java-assignments/4.4-crud/README.md

   * If not logged in, show a login form at the top (it can double as your create account form, like in the ForumWeb project).
   * If logged in, display the username and a logout button at the top.
 * Create: If logged in, display a form to create a new entry.
-* Read: Whether logged in or not, list whatever entries were created by the users.
+* Read: List whatever entries were created by the user(s).
 * Update: If logged in, show an edit link next to the entries created by that user.
 Display the edit form on a new page and use a hidden field to specify which item to edit.
 * Delete: If logged in, show a delete button next to the entries created by that user.
 Clicking it should delete the item and refresh the page.
 Use a hidden field to specify which item to delete.
 * Compile the project as a JAR file and upload it to the "Releases" section of your repo.